Good Karma Sports

-Good Karma Brands, LLC (GKB, formerly Good Karma Broadcasting) is an American conglomerate.
-Based in Milwaukee, Wisconsin, it has interests in radio broadcasting, sports marketing, retail, and real estate.
-GKB was founded in 1997 by Craig Karmazin, the son of former Viacom and Sirius XM executive Mel Karmazin.
+Good Karma Broadcasting, LLC, doing business as Good Karma Sports (formerly Good Karma Brands) is an American conglomerate.
+Based in Milwaukee, Wisconsin, it has interests in sports marketing, radio broadcasting, retail, and real estate.
+Good Karma was founded in 1997 by Craig Karmazin, the son of former Viacom and SiriusXM executive Mel Karmazin.
 Craig remains the CEO of Good Karma to this day.

 The company owns and/or operates radio stations in the states of California, Florida, Illinois, New York, Ohio, and Wisconsin.
 The majority of its radio stations are ESPN Radio affiliates, including its New York City, Los Angeles, and Chicago stations—which were sold by The Walt Disney Company to GKB in December 2021.
 In July 2023, GKB also assumed the day-to-day operations and advertising sales for ESPN Radio nationwide.

 History

 The company was established in August 1997, and GKB would make its first acquisition of radio stations in December of that year with the purchase of stations in its home base of Beaver Dam (WBEV and WXRO) as well as in Columbus, Wisconsin (WTLX).

 As time passed, GKB would also eventually purchase stations in Milwaukee, Wisconsin; Madison, Wisconsin; Cleveland, Ohio; and West Palm Beach, Florida, with the majority of these stations having a sports radio format with an ESPN Radio affiliation.

 In 2006, GKB opened an interior design/furniture store in Milwaukee called The Home Market, and would later open a second location in Madison, Wisconsin.

 In 2011, GKB began to purchase residential properties near Lambeau Field in Green Bay, Wisconsin.
 The buildings were collectively branded as the "Tundra Trio", and were renovated as upscale properties that can be rented for events.